Elder Abuse and Dependent Adult Abuse

 HEALTHCARE FACILITY CONTEXT

 Some victims of abuse may be able to self-report if they are provided with an opportunity to do so.
 Unfortunately, however, the rate of self-reporting abuse is low due to fear, futility, and/or embarrassment.
-Those who wish to self-report abuse may take any of the following actions:
+Healthcare professionals can suggest the following actions to those who wish to self-report abuse:

 - Call 911 if you are in immediate danger.